SRNT/Omnifood-Study-Project/README.md

 - Sign-up/Pricing - Our customer need to make a decision (smart one) so we are giving him the details he need for that.
 I practiced some of the "old" tricks and learned some new one, such as `box shadow` and `border radius`.

+- Form - We need to hear from our customers so we created the 'form' section.
+Here i learned how to make a solid form in HTML and how to "CSS" it with more selectors options like "input[type=checkbox] {}".

+- Footer -